 - Open Source: Freely releases powerful models in open source, allowing anyone to download and experiment.

-- Developer Focused: A large, active community that contributes and builds upon Llama 3.
+- Developer Focused: A large, active community that contributes and builds upon LLaMA 3.

 - Great Customization: Open access allows for fine-tuning on proprietary data.

-- Competitive Performance: Llama models often rival the large-scale AI models’ capability of closed-source alternatives.
+- Competitive Performance: LLaMA models often rival the large-scale AI models’ capability of closed-source alternatives.

 Disadvantages: